Dongitonga/hello-world/README.md

-# maven-project
+# mavenProject

-Simple Maven Project
+Simple Maven Project CI-CD Test
+This is project is used for ci-cd practice